MicrosoftDocs/win32/desktop-src/P2PSdk/unregistering-a-peer-name.md

 ---
-Description: 'When you unregister a peer name, a registered name is removed from a Peer Name Resolution Protocol (PNRP) cloud.' ms.assetid: 'a451988e-7026-4b3c-a7a3-366f9886aa02'
+Description: When you unregister a peer name, a registered name is removed from a Peer Name Resolution Protocol (PNRP) cloud. ms.assetid: a451988e-7026-4b3c-a7a3-366f9886aa02
-title: Unregistering a Peer Name
+title: Unregistering a Peer Name ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Unregistering a Peer Name